Announcement :

 DROP OFF: We recommend dropping children off between 8:30am and 8:55am.
 This ensures they have enough time to put their belongings away and catch up with friends.
 If children arrive before 8.15am, they will be asked to go to the office, where we will contact families.

 PICK UP: All children must understand that school finishes at 3:00pm, and parents need to ensure there is a plan for pick up.
-All children who have not been picked up are asked to come to the office so we can call home.
+All children who have not been picked up are asked to come to the office so we can call Caregivers.
 PLEASE help us, and pick up your child on time.
 Walking is a great option, as there are many nearby options for parking.

-Outside these hours, there is no adequate supervision
+Outside these hours, there is no supervision

-If you are arriving late (after 9:00am) or need to collect your child early for any reason, you must sign in/out at the office first, before going to class.
+If you are arriving late (after 8:58am) or need to collect your child early for any reason, you must sign in/out at the office first, before going to class.
 You will be given a card for the teacher.

 Library